 Mild or moderate sensory loss, moderate paraesthesia, mild weakness with no loss of function.

-N.B.
 Note: need for caution in patients with no previous known malignancy and lymphoma suspected as steroids might cause rapid resolution of the tumour, which may make histological diagnosis very difficult.
 If possible, steroids should be avoided before biopsy if lymphoma suspected.

 An inflammatory reaction of the mucous lining of, the upper gastrointestinal tract from mouth to stomach (mouth, lips, throat), and surrounding soft tissues.

-Investigations: Urgent FBC, U&Es, LFTs, CRP, Lactate and Blood Cultures (Oncology patients - consider the need for pathology investigations in grade 1 and 2 presentations on an individual basis and in light of any other presenting symptoms or risk factors)
+Investigations: Urgent FBC, U&Es, LFT, CRP, Lactate and Blood Cultures (Oncology patients - consider the need for pathology investigations in grade 1 and 2 presentations on an individual basis and in light of any other presenting symptoms or risk factors)

-Significant pain, minimal intake and /or reduced urinary output.
+Significant pain, minimal intake and /or reduced urinary output

-Painful erythema, and difficulty with eating and drinking.
+Painful erythema, and difficulty with eating and drinking

-Painful ulcers and /or erythema, mild soreness but able to eat and drink normally.
+Painful ulcers and /or erythema, mild soreness but able to eat and drink normally

-Painless ulcers, erythema or mild soreness, able to eat and drink normally.
+Painless ulcers, erythema, or mild soreness, able to eat and drink normally.

 Check all blood results and act on abnormalities e.g. Neutropenia or pancytopenia.